 To redeem the dead is one of the three main missions of the LDS church.
 They believe they accomplish this by being baptized for them.
 They base this belief on 1 Corinthians 15:29.

 Mormons believe that spirits who accept Mormonism in the spirit world cannot progress or enter paradise until they are baptized.
 Such spirits must receive baptism vicariously through a living person since they don’t have a body that can be baptized.
 Such baptisms are performed only in the temple.
 Faithful Mormons carry out this important temple work, for it is a way to further their own progression.

 Biblical Christianity acknowledges that 1 Corinthians 15:29 is a difficult passage to interpret.
-But it wholeheartedly rejects Mormonism's interpretation.
+But it wholeheartedly rejects Mormonism’s interpretation.
 Paul, the inspired author, never says he baptized for the dead.
-In fact, he draws a bold contrast between the "they" of verse 29 and the "we" in verse 30.
+In fact, he draws a bold contrast between the “they” in verse 29 and the “we” in verse 30.
 Neither does he command only baptisms for the dead.
-Furthermore, the Bible rules out any possibility of salvation af ter death.
+Furthermore, the Bible rules out any possibility of salvation after death.
 See Hebrews 9:27 and Proverbs 11:7.

 To read more about the correct interpretation of 1 Corinthians 15:29, click here.